Mission

-As a branch of the Ridgewood Y, Camp Bernie offers programs and community connections that positively impact lives through youth development, healthy living and social responsibility, building spirit, mind and body for all.
+As a branch of the Ridgewood YMCA, Camp Bernie offers programs and community connections that positively impact lives through youth development, healthy living and social responsibility, building spirit, mind and body for all.

 A group of campers poking at a campfire with sticks.